DeepakBarwal/ai-personality-chat/API_DOCS.md

 1. Detects if request is a regeneration (same last user message exists in DB)
 2. For regenerations: deletes previous assistant response and its feedback
 3. For new messages: saves user message to database
-4. Checks for personality trigger phrases ("who am i", "tell me about myself", etc.)
+4. Checks for personality trigger phrases
 5. Fetches conversation history with feedback data
 6. Builds system prompt with:
    - Personality analysis instructions (if triggered)